diaviloai/Onedebrid/currentsprint.md

 **Selection rule is deliberately minimal, not a real ranking algorithm:** "first candidate with a hash" — no quality-preference weighting, no cached-status prioritization.
-This was a discussed, agreed-on choice (see Design Discussion below) given there is no real search data or profile-preference signal reaching this layer yet to rank against meaningfully; inventing a scoring heuristic now would be guessing at criteria rather than implementing anything real.
+This was a discussed, agreed-on choice (see the design discussion above, under "Scope confirmed with Dia up front") given there is no real search data or profile-preference signal reaching this layer yet to rank against meaningfully; inventing a scoring heuristic now would be guessing at criteria rather than implementing anything real.
 The